Indoor plants have many benefits, including their irresistible curb appeal. One of the plants that you can be proud of is the indoor fig tree.

 The fiddle fig tree is a plant native to West Africa.
 It usually grows to a minimum height of 40 feet if left unpruned or untrimmed.

 This means you have to do your best to control its vertical growth if grown indoors.
-This tree grows well in hardiness zones classified as zones 9-11.
+This tree grows well in hardiness zones classified as zones 9 to11.

 This indoor tree grows by a few feet every year under standard conditions and proper care.
 Their towering structure has made them the most popular indoor plants of our generation.

-8 Things To Keep In Mind When Care For Indoor Fig Tree
+8 Things To Keep In Mind When Caring For an Indoor Fig Tree

 Every plant, whether grown indoors or outdoors, needs optimum growth conditions.